Survey: What does the UK need to communicate climate change successfully?

 The survey has now closed – we’ll share the results as soon as they are available.

-Climate Outreach have joined with academics and other NGOs to undertake a project to understand and evaluate existing expertise in the UK on communicating and engaging the public with climate change.
 The Climate Communication Project, which is funded by the Natural Environment Research Council as part of their Engaging Environments call.
 A survey of the climate communication community forms part of this project and will allow us to understand how a range of specialists carry out their work, to share and promote best practice in the UK, and to point to areas where more investment and attention is needed.

 We are interested to hear from people in the UK with knowledge and experience of communicating and engaging the public with climate change, including the communication of climate science, public engagement around climate or energy policy, the application of social science understanding, and creative approaches to engagement.